-Designed to create a campus-wide conversation, the University Lecture Series gives first-year students an opportunity to interact with leading members of our faculty—scholars, scientists, and civic leaders who are nationally and internationally renowned.
-All students, faculty, alumni, staff and community guests are invited, but the events will be aimed at entering first-year students.
-The University Lecture Series is generously brought to The University of Texas at Austin by the Audre and Bernard Rapoport Excellence Fund for Undergraduate Studies.
+Designed to create a campus-wide conversation, the Helen and Jeff Herbert Family University Lecture Series gives first-year students an opportunity to interact with leading members of our faculty—scholars, scientists, and civic leaders who are nationally and internationally renowned.
+All students, faculty, alumni, staff, and community guests are invited, but the events will be aimed at entering first-year students.
+The Helen and Jeff Herbert Family University Lecture Series is made possible by a generous gift from the Herbert Family.

 Fall 2021 Events

 Dr. Kasey Faust, Department of Civil, Architectural, and Environmental Engineering; Professor Troy Kimmel, Department of Geography and the Environment; and Dr. Varun Rai, Associate Dean for Research and Director of the UT Energy Institute

 Professor Troy Kimmel discusses the forecasts leading up to this historic winter storm and how accurate those forecasts actually were.
 In addition, are forecasts (and watches, warnings, and advisories, for that matter) all there is to communicating weather hazards to the general public?
 You may be surprised by the answer to that question!

 Dr. Faust considers the cascading impacts of Winter Storm Uri on the water infrastructure system in Austin.
 This includes understanding the response and recovery across the city, as well as the impacts on our most vulnerable residents (e.g., mothers with children, elderly populations).
 Importantly, she discusses how we can rethink water infrastructure in Texas to be better prepared for weather extremes in the future.